-The Authority will certify RF transmitting equipment used as terminal equipment or other equipment to be installed or used for a public telecommunications network, telecommunications service or broadcasting service.
+The Authority will certify RF transmitting equipment used as terminal equipment or other equipment to be installed or used whether for a public telecommunications network, telecommunications service or broadcasting service, or for any radiocommunications service or use.
 The Authority reserves the right to decline any application for certification that does not meet with any of its polices, frameworks or spectrum plans.